 Yesterday, I ran 3 miles for the first time in my life.
 I’m training for a 5k that takes place at the end of July and made it a point to run at least twice a week, but I never expected to run 3 full miles before July.

-It all began when I got home from an hour of teaching swim lessons and felt so exhausted.
-But, I had planned to run afterward because I was going to run in the morning, yet slept in to get an extra hour of rest.
-So, no rest for me just yet--I tossed on my running gear and headed to the gym.
+It all began when I got home from an hour of teaching swim lessons and was exhausted.
+But, I had planned to run afterward because I slept past my running time earlier that morning.
+So, no rest for me just yet–I tossed on my running gear and headed to the gym.
 When I arrived, I realized I forgot my headphones.
-I drove back home to grab them, realizing then that my tire pressure was low.
-I noted that I'd go to the nearest car store after I finished running, and returned to the gym.
+I drove back home to grab them, then returned to the gym.
 I then spent about 10 minutes, or half a mile of walking, trying to connect my new Bluetooth headphones to my phone, to no avail.
-I was tired, matted with chlorine, and the only "music" I had was the faint pop tunes playing from the speakers and the surrounding workout machines humming and screaming loudly.
+I was tired, matted with chlorine, and the only “music” I had was the faint pop tunes playing from the speakers and the screams of the surrounding workout machines.
 Out of frustration, I wanted to just return home and forget it all together, but instead, I decided to run a half-mile to burn off my pent-up energy.

 I ran that half mile with only my thoughts to keep me company.
 The half-mile came and went, and soon enough I finished a full mile.
-Still feeling energized, I told myself to run another quarter, and then another, and then I created a goal of running 3 full miles.
-It seemed impossible at the time, since I hadn't even completed 2 miles and my calves were already achy, my breath sharp and shallow.
+Still feeling quite frustrated, I told myself to run another quarter, and then another, and then, bright and bold of my mind came the question, “Can I run 3 full miles?”
+It seemed impossible at the time, since I hadn’t even completed 2 miles and my calves were already achy, my breath sharp and shallow.
 I reminded myself that if it was too hard for me, I would continue to lower the speed of the treadmill and not judge myself for moving slower, and if need be, I could stop and walk the rest.
 But then again, I also reminded myself that I would feel so empowered if I pushed myself to my imaginary finish-line.

 Because I had no headphones, I was completely aware of my body, the sound of my breath, and my thoughts.
-If my side cramped, I'd lower the speed and allow myself to jog until I felt better, and if my breath was going wild, I'd slow it down and practice deep breathing.
+If my side cramped, I’d lower the speed and allow myself to jog until I felt better.
 I was aware of how negative my thoughts were.
 I hate this so much!
 Get me off this thing!
-I'm so tired!
-Every time I complained about the run, I'd shift my thoughts to kinder, more motivating thoughts.
-I would return to my body and realize that I didn't really hate running, and I wasn't that tired, and I could surely go on for longer.
-I would go out of my way to imagine how I'd feel when running 3 straight miles.
+I’m so tired!
+Every time I complained about the run, I’d shift my thoughts to kinder, more motivating thoughts.
+I would return to my body and realize that I didn’t really hate running, and I wasn’t that tired, and I could surely go on for longer.
+I would go out of my way to imagine how I’d feel when running 3 straight miles.
 For about 40 minutes, I ran, the only thing keeping me going being, well, me.

 One of the things I did while running to keep myself going was compile a list of all of the ways I was motivating myself and continuing toward a goal that felt both impossible and hard.
 I also reminded myself that if I didn’t run 3 miles, I wouldn’t have a good enough example of my own self-motivation, haha.